AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 end
 ````

+May be someone else would find a better way to do it.
+Here I made every method that is going to be used only internally, private.
+Private means that nobody has access to it outside of the classe, so there is no point to test it, in this case, it only helps the 'print_statement' method to be shorter and easier to read.

-Here, on another repository, we can see that refacoring enabled me to remove test and lines of code: [Link to commits of the Echo challenge](https://github.com/AdrienFabre/echo_ruby/commits/master)
+Here, on another repository, we can see that refacoring enabled me to remove lines of code and tests: [Link to commits of the Echo challenge](https://github.com/AdrienFabre/echo_ruby/commits/master)

 Here as well, [Link to commits of the 10 minutes walk challenge](https://github.com/AdrienFabre/10_min_walk_ruby/commits/master)